 To ensure the long-term viability of the PSP program, all active plots within TFL 6 (total of 65 plots) will be excluded from the THLB.
 A standardized buffer distance of 100 metres will be applied to all plots.
-Table 35 summarized the area excluded from THLB.
+To protect the integrity of research programs, the precise locations of these PSPs within TFL 6 are not disclosed.
+However, the approximate locations can be viewed on BC Data Catalogue website.
+Table 37 summarized the area excluded from THLB.